-It is essential to take your medicine even if you feel fine and do not have any symptoms, which is often the case with high blood pressure.
-You must continue to take the medicine as directed in order to keep your blood pressure under control.
-It may be possible to taper off the medicine, particularly if you make lifestyle changes (eg, diet and exercises) recommended by your doctor.
-If high blood pressure persists without treatment, it can lead to heart attacks, heart failure, blood vessel disease, stroke, kidney failure
+It is essential to take your medication even if you feel fine and do not have any symptoms, which is often the case with high blood pressure.
+You must continue to take the medication as directed in order to keep your blood pressure under control.
+It may be possible to taper off the medication, particularly if you make lifestyle changes, such as diet and exercise, recommended by your doctor.
+If high blood pressure persists without treatment, it can lead to heart attacks, heart failure, blood vessel diseases, stroke,

 , and/or blindness.

 Take each dose at the same time each day.
 Since diuretics work by increasing the amount of urine you produce, try to take your medication early in the day so that your need to urinate will not disrupt your sleep.